chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 ![](images/gh6.png)

+> 📝 Please Note, verify your Azure App Service Container Settings are set for Continuous Deployments of the Images being built in this guide, you may have skipped this step in the previous guide 03-configure-app-service-for-cd

 If successful you can head to a browser and visit your FQDN Azure App Service URL as seen below (this is the URL from the previous guide 03-configure-app-service-for-cd)

 ![](images/browser1.png)

 🎉Congratulations, you now have Pet Store App Continuously Deploying into your App Service each and every time an image is pushed to Azure Container Registry from your Git Hub Action.
+Notice the Date/Version within your App Service HTML Footer (seen in browser) matches the Git Hub Action Build Meta Data.

+Things you can now do now with this guide

+☑️ GitHub Action to CI/CD into App Service, showcasing the details behind building/deploying and the associated meta data reflecting within the running application

 ---